zac-heisey/murray-lampert/about.md

         a motorcycle riding the twisty turns of our fun mountain roads.</p>"
       image-1: "/murray-lampert/version3/hannah-wilson-1.jpg"
       image-2: "/murray-lampert/version3/hannah-wilson-1.jpg"
-    - name: Jensen Landers
-      title: Interior Designer
-      email: jlanders@murraylampert.com
-      bio: "<p>Jensen, a San Diego native, has her Bachelor’s Degree in Interior Design from San Diego State University.
-Her background varies from landscape design and drafting, to commercial, multi-family, and residential interior architecture.
-She enjoys creating cohesive spaces that are both welcoming and comfortable, while fitting the clients needs.
-She is a Professional active member of the American Society of Interior Designers (ASID), has successfully passed her NCIDQ examination in October 2019 and was also named one of NKBA’s 30 under 30 in 2020.
-She enjoys playing tennis, doing yoga, and lounging at the beach with her husband.</p>"
-      image-1: "/murray-lampert/version3/jensen-landers-1.jpg"
-      image-2: "/murray-lampert/version3/jensen-landers-1.jpg"
     - name: Sophia Van Keppel
       title: Interior Designer
       email: svankeppel@murraylampert.com